sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 scripts is a trivial 3-liner that sources "common.sh" and then calls the applicable function defined within "common.sh".
 The intent of that arrangement is to achive more consistent naming, simpler editing, and so on.
+All of the scripts redirect stdout to be on top of stderr.

 At the top of "common.sh" is a collection of variables whose names start with "CONFIG_".
-As you might guess, those are things that conditionally control aspects of the scripts behaviors.
+As you might guess, those are things that conditionally control aspects of the script behaviors.
 If you are happy with the default values defined in "common.sh", then that's all you need to know.
 If you want to change any of them, you can, of course, just modify "common.sh".
 A better way is to create a file in